bryant1410/HIDE/README.md

 hide
 ====

-Haxe Integrated Development Environment (HIDE) are written using Haxe and Javascript.
+Haxe Integrated Development Environment (HIDE) is written in Haxe and Javascript.

-Thanks to group of [crowd funders at IndieGoGo](http://www.indiegogo.com/projects/cactus-ide/), HIDE is open source, licensed under terms of MIT License.
+Thanks to a group of [crowd funders at IndieGoGo](http://www.indiegogo.com/projects/cactus-ide/), HIDE is open source, licensed under the terms of the MIT License.

 Google Group:
 [HIDE Google Group](https://groups.google.com/forum/#!forum/haxeide)

-You can discuss almost anything related to HIDE.
-Including new features, features requests and just give feedback about HIDE.
+There, you can discuss anything related to HIDE; including features requests, bugs, or just give feedback about HIDE.

-Please note, that HIDE currently is in active development.
-HIDE currently is not ready for use. this information is for curious people and contributors.
+Please note that HIDE is in active development.
+HIDE is currently not ready for use.
+This information is for curious people and contributors.

 ###How to run:

 1. Download node-webkit binary from https://github.com/rogerwang/node-webkit
-2. Extract contents of archive to bin/ folder of HIDE, so it should look like this:
+2. Extract the contents of the archive to the bin/ folder of HIDE, so it looks like this:
 ![Alt text](http://s13.postimg.org/9l0qcxo87/screenshot_204.png)
 3. Run nw.exe

-We will provide easier ways to run and distribute HIDE, when it will be ready for use.
+We will provide easier ways to run and distribute HIDE when it is ready for use.

 ###How to compile:
-1. You will need Haxe 3 and make sure you have installed jQueryExtern and hxparse(currently not used yet) haxelibs:
+1. You will need Haxe 3.
+Make sure you have installed the jQueryExtern and hxparse(currently not used) haxelibs:

     haxelib install jQueryExtern
     haxelib install hxparse

-2. If you are on Windows, open HaxeEditor2.hxproj using FlashDevelop, if you are on Linux or Mac, you should be able to compile HIDE using this command:
+2. If you are on Windows, open HaxeEditor2.hxproj using FlashDevelop.
+If you are on Linux or Mac, you should be able to compile HIDE using this command:

     haxe HaxeEditor2.hxml

-3. On Windows, you can start HIDE using run.bat, if you will provide path to node-webkit.
+3. On Windows, you can start HIDE using run.bat, if you provide the path to node-webkit.
 On Linux, you can run it like this:

     nw /path/to/hide/bin

-Mac users can run it using instructions on node-webkit page: https://github.com/rogerwang/node-webkit/wiki/How-to-run-apps
+Mac users can run it using the instructions on the node-webkit page: https://github.com/rogerwang/node-webkit/wiki/How-to-run-apps

-Main thing you need to know is, you need to run nw with path/to/hide/bin folder argument.
+The main thing you need to know is that you need to run nw with the path/to/hide/bin folder argument.

 ###How to contribute:
-1. Before doing something it's better to start discussion at [HIDE Google Group](https://groups.google.com/forum/#!forum/haxeide) or create issue here
+1. Before doing something it's better to start a discussion at [HIDE Google Group](https://groups.google.com/forum/#!forum/haxeide) or create an issue on [GitHub](https://github.com/misterpah/hide/issues?state=open).
-2. If you have questions about how it works, and wonder where to look for something, you can write your questions in HIDE Google Group.
-We will try to answer them as soon as we have time.
+2. If you have questions about how it works, or wonder where to find for something, you can ask your questions in the HIDE Google Group.
+We will try to answer them as soon as possible.

 Contributions are welcome.

 ###Current TODOs:
-1. New Project Dialog(should be implemented using Bootstrap 3, similar to Cactus IDE
+1. New Project Dialog(should be implemented using Bootstrap 3, similar to Cactus IDE)

 ###License:
-HIDE is licensed under terms of MIT License.
-CodeMirror and Tern are licensed under terms of MIT License.
+HIDE is licensed under the terms of the MIT License.
+CodeMirror and Tern are licensed under the terms of the MIT License.